ZYM-PKU/UDiffText/README.md

 3. Train the UDiffText model

 Download the [pretrained model](https://huggingface.co/stabilityai/stable-diffusion-2-inpainting/blob/main/512-inpainting-ema.ckpt) and put it in **./checkpoints/pretrained/**.
+Run **preprocess.ipynb** to rename some parameter keys in the original checkpoint.

 Set the parameters in **./configs/train.yaml**, especially the paths: